Is a Correction Looming Ahead for Austerlitz Acquisition Corporation I (AUS)

-Austerlitz Acquisition Corporation I (NYSE:AUS) went up by 0.10% from its latest closing price compared to the recent 1-year high of $10.16.
-The company’s stock price has collected 0.10% of gains in the last five trading sessions.
+Austerlitz Acquisition Corporation I (NYSE:AUS) changed by 0.00% from its latest closing price compared to the recent 1-year high of $10.16.

 Is It Worth Investing in Austerlitz Acquisition Corporation I (NYSE :AUS) Right Now?